IAIS4EP/fiware/ge_spagobi/Readme.md

 ```

 Keep in mind that there might be sensitive data (user credentials to access MySQL databases) in the file *MySQL_custom_setup.sql*.
 So don't add it to a public repository or make it publicly available.

+#### Share your interface

+Share now your interface containing your metrics and visualizations with your customers, just by giving them your MySQL_custom_setup.sql file.